 Instability in the labor market has led many homebuyers to delay putting their houses on the market, especially when looking at forecasts that predict home prices will only continue to rise.
 This narrows the available inventory even more than usual for this time of year, and is creating aggressive bidding wars for available properties.

 Clearly, there is no denying that Seattle has seen some of the fastest price appreciation among major cities throughout the country.
-This was evident throughout much of 2021 and 2022, as home prices in Seattle rose drastically year over year.
 Moreover, low-interest rates made it easier for borrowers to afford their monthly mortgage payments and open up the market for first-time homebuyers.

 However, the record high prices are now joined by rapidly rising mortgage rates, driving down affordability.